arturcarvalho/tutorial-1/README.md

 - `prisma` contains the plumbing for the database:

-  - `dev.db` is the local development SQLite database (created with the `yarn db:up` command we ran earlier)
+  - `dev.db` is the local development SQLite database (created with the `yarn db up` command we ran earlier)
   - `schema.prisma` contains the database schema (tables and columns)
   - `seeds.js` is used to populate your database with any data that needs to exist for your app to run at all (maybe an admin user or site configuration).